polynomialai/polynomialai.github.io/lens/gettingStarted.md

 - genderDistribution : Count of Male/Female
 - genderLinguisticInsight : Total count of Linguistic Insights of each gender.

-**Note:** The response may vary according to the brains selected while agent creation.
+**Note:** The response may differ depending on the brains chosen during agent creation.